ethanpng2021/userprofile/whs2.md

-To address the challenges faced by STT in managing an aging workforce, a continuous influx of new SKUs, and bottlenecks in warehouse and sales operations, a robust software architecture design focused on data-driven insights and advanced warehouse management practices is essential.
+To address the challenges faced by STAT in managing an aging workforce, a continuous influx of new SKUs, and bottlenecks in warehouse and sales operations, a robust software architecture design focused on data-driven insights and advanced warehouse management practices is essential.
 Below is a proposed architecture design that aims to enhance efficiency and sales growth.

 ### High-Level Architecture Overview